astropy/astroplan/docs/tutorials/scheduling.rst

 Defining Targets
 ================

-Say we want to observe Vega, Arcturus, Deneb, and Polaris, as well as a few other stars in Ursa Minor.
-For this we will be using the Apache Point Observatory.
+We want to observe Deneb and M13 in the B, V and R filters.
+We are scheduled for the first half-night on July 6 2016 and want to know the order we should schedule the targets in.

 First we define our `~astroplan.Observer` object (where we are observing from):